-I have taught plastic bag crochet at several local and international locations.
+I have taught plastic bag crochet locally as well as in various places around the world.
 In addition to the more formal workshops and events listed below, I have also taught (and continue to teach) one on one lessons.
 Feel free to contact me if you’re interested in scheduling an event or meeting up and learning how to crochet with plastic bags.

 Samsung’s Fall Festival, Eco-Equinox (October 27, 2012) – Miguel and I will have informational booth from 2pm-7pm, where we display our work and teach others who want to learn the technique of crocheting with plastic bags.